 - Impact Investing Strategy – developed a strategy for the John T. Gorman Foundation to launch its investment activities in innovative ideas and opportunities that improve the lives of Maine’s most vulnerable people.

 - Economic Impact Analysis – measured the revenues generated by an annual theatrical performance produced by the Classical Theatre of Harlem, which showcases free programs in underserved communities in New York City.

 - Due Diligence – assessed the capital demand and needs among a group of grantees of an initiative led by the Kresge Foundation that engaged multi-sector, community-driven partnerships in efforts to reduce health disparities caused by system-based or social inequity.

 - Market Research – with support from the Hitachi Foundation and the JPMorgan Chase Foundation, authored Are Good Jobs Good Investments? that explores how traditional and mission-driven investors in the U.S. are defining, measuring, and investing in good jobs firms.

 - Having It All: How Public Radio Stations Can Provide Great Service and Live Within Their Means.
 With partner John Weiser, Kevin wrote an analysis of how leading public radio stations across the US were combining good financial health with superior audience service.
 The report makes recommendations that can help public radio stations (and other nonprofit organizations) meet their missions and increase their financial sustainability at the same time.

 Linkedin: Kevin McQueen

 Direct line: 203.508.1464

-- Untapped – Creating Value in Underserved Markets.
-John is the lead author of this book, which won the “best business book” from the Independent Publishers Book Awards in 2007.
-The book offers practical, tested tools companies can use to engage consumers, workers, and suppliers in ways that benefit both business and community.
+- Win-win partnerships – co-authored “Untapped: Creating Value in Underserved Communities”, which offers practical, tested tools companies can use to engage consumers, workers, and suppliers in ways that benefit both businesses and underserved communities.